remaro-network/pipe_inspection_mission/README.md

 ## Components
 - `imcpy_ros_bridge`: A bridge interface between IMC (Interface Message Control), ROS (Robot Operating System), and the behaviour trees, facilitating control, communication and data exchange in the robot mission.
-- `remaro_uw_sim`: package to bridge between UNavSim, ROS and Dune.
+- `remaro_uw_sim`: packages to bridge between UNavSim, ROS and Dune.
 It also includes a data recording script.

 ## Installation